Apple Addresses Thermal Throttling On 2018 MacBook Pro With Core i9

 Earlier in July, Apple announced a surprise refresh to its MacBook Pro line.
-The company added a number of hardware updates to its 13-inch and 15-inch MacBook Pros with Touch Bar, however almost immediately after purchasing, one user encountered a serious flaw with Apple’s new machines.
+The company added a number of hardware updates to its 13-inch and 15-inch MacBook Pros with Touch Bar.
+However, almost immediately after purchasing, one user encountered a serious flaw with Apple’s new machines.

 According to reports from BGR, YouTuber Dave Lee noticed that Apple’s latest 15-inch MacBook Pro with 6-core 2.9GHz Intel Core i9 processor was not able to provide enough cooling for the machine, which caused the CPU to throttle down its performance speed in order to prevent overheating and damage to the machine.

 In the tech world, this is known as “thermal throttling” and is usually not ideal for users who run intensive software such as Adobe Premiere, which is used for video rendering/encoding.
-After a quick comparison, Lee realized that the 2018 MacBook Pro the Core i9 processor was actually clocking slower speeds while rendering video than the 2017 MacBook Pro with the Core i7 processor.
+After a quick comparison, Lee realized that the 2018 MacBook Pro with the Core i9 processor was actually clocking slower speeds while rendering video than the 2017 MacBook Pro with the Core i7 processor.

 Lee explained his grievances in a YouTube video posted to his channel, and soon other users of the powerful machine were also sharing their own experiences via Reddit and other platforms, as previously reported by the Inquisitr.